rajgark/COLSA-PySINDy/README.md

     3c.
 Implementing neural network for spatial/temporal simulation - maybe

-4. Concluding remarks & analysis
+4. Concluding remarks & analysis/presentation

 This work is guided by the book Data Driven Science and Engineering by Brunton and Kutz.

+## Dependencies:
+matplotlib widget and interactive plots requires Jupyter Lab with nodejs installed.
+Otherwise, switch to `%matplotlib inline` or `%matplotlib notebook` if using Jupyter Notebook. `inline` will not render animations. nodejs backend is useful.